Trail marked with number 711

 Duration: 3:00 h

 The hiking trail from Pazin to Beram via the Gortan hill, with the return to Pazin via the Santarija plateau and the Pazin Roof waterfall.
-All hiking trail id marked by the 611 signs.
+Hiking trail is marked with the 711 signs.
 The first part of the trail, before the turning to Santarija, is marked with red and white markings.
 The biggest part of the trail is in the shade and it follows gravel roads and forest paths.

 We set out on the Pazin - Beram - Pazin trail from the Pazin Tourist board office where one can get all the necessary information material about the trail and about Beram, we pass along the Pazin Castle, cross the bridge over the Pazin cave, go along the former Pazinka factory complex, after which we take the road and climb up to the Gortan hill.
 Right after the Gortan hill, the trail turns left onto a field path (sign 711), which takes us along meadows and the forest edge, to finally descent towards Beram down a forest path, where we come out onto the asphalt between Beram (left) and the church of St. Mary of the Rocks (right).
 Before you proceed with the trail, you can seek some refreshment at the "Vela Vrata" tavern in Beram or in the Baćac family wine-cellar.
 In order to visit the church of St. Mary of the Rocks (the Dance of the Dead fresco from 1474), we’ll contact the Šestan family at house number 38.
 We move away from the church and continue the trail along the gravel road, which at first gently and later more steeply ascends to the Findrle hill.
 Here, several climbing routes intersect so we need to be cautious at each of many forest crossings, until at one of them the sign 711 guides us left, off the marked climbing route.
 From here on, there are no more red and white climbing markings, only the 711 signs at the crossings.
 The trail follows the drive, partly paved with stones and leading downhill to Pazin.
 Upon reaching the broad macadam, we turn left and shortly after we turn right onto the tractor path, which gets more and more narrow until it eventually comes out at the Pazin Roof waterfall, where we cross the brook and soon arrive to Pazin.